hertze/Alfie/README.md

 6. Whether it should try to typeset the resulting LaTeX file (yes / no)

-Answers to those questions can be passed as arguments and thus bypass the text interface.
-You need to use the following syntax for the argument to work:
+Answers to those questions can be passed as an argument and thus bypass the text interface.
+You need to use the following syntax:

 > `python3 alfie.py <format>-<color>-<layout>-<language>-<year>-<typeset>`